rauschenberger/starnet/cran-comments.md

-# Notes

-- doi will be added after publication
+Thanks for checking the package.

+- replaced dontrun by donttest
+- added value tags to help files